swup/slide-theme/README.md

 ```

 ## Options

 ### mainElement

 Changes the selector of the elements to slide in/out.
 Defaults to `#swup`.

 ### reversed

-Makes the direction reversed.
+Reverses the transition direction.
 Defaults to `false`.